jadecobra/python_tdd_exercises/source/functions.rst

   the test passes.
 I have more confidence that the identity :ref:`function<functions>` will return its input.

-* I add more tests using the otherdata structures
+* I add more tests using the other data structures

   .. code-block:: python